matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 ### Discussion

 Not exactly.
-First of all, let's rewrite the example in an equivalent form:
+First of all, let's rewrite the example in an equivalent form in order to explain what's really happening:

 ```
 %m1 = ('one', 1);